Maribou State: History

 The record earned them a #25 spot on the UK album charts (and #4 on the UK Record Store chart), was BBC 6 Music's 'Album of the Day', and received huge support from Annie Mac, Nick Grimshaw, Gilles Peterson, Tom Ravenscroft, Lauren Laverne, Steve Lamacq, Pete Tong, Nemone, and many more, with the band also performing live on Lauren Laverne’s show.
 Press support came from the likes of NME, Complex, GQ, and Crack Magazine, with Mixmag naming them as one of their 'Artists of the Year' in 2018.

 In 2019, Maribou State completed a sold-out UK & EU tour, which included a show at London’s O2 Brixton Academy, with the 5-piece band joined on stage by a string quartet and choir.
 They have also played to sold-out crowds in cities across Europe and North America, with shows in Manchester, Bristol, Cologne, Berlin, Prague, Warsaw, Hamburg, Copenhagen, Amsterdam, Zurich, and Brussels.
 They also played a run of sold-out North American shows in New York, Los Angeles, San Francisco, Toronto, Montreal, Vancouver, Seattle, and Portland.
 The group will play the Snowbombing festival in Austria in April 2022, the Junction 2 Festival in London in June, and the SWF (Straf Werk) Festival in Amsterdam in August.
 They will also perform a DJ set at the Paradise City Festival in Belgium in July 2022.

+In 2024, Maribou State announced their upcoming new album, Hallucinating Love, which was released on 31 January 2025.
+To promote it, the band teamed up with the Pressure Drop craft brewery, who created the Hallucinating Love Pale Ale.